 Can orders be made by phone?

-No. An online questionnaire must be completed for the doctor.
-Payment is by card online.
+Unfortunately not.
+An online questionnaire must be completed for the doctor.
+Payment is by payment card online only.

-Does the payment card need to belong to Dr Fox account holder?
+Does the payment card need to belong to the Dr Fox account holder?

 No. Payment can be made using a payment card with different details from that of the Dr Fox account holder.

 Why can't I use Paypal to make payment?

 Paypal currently operate a policy of not allowing online pharmacies supplying prescription medicines to have Paypal accounts, so Dr Fox cannot accept payments by Paypal.
 We continue to monitor their policy.

 What is a one-time password?